-To the extent necessary in light of the prolonged credit periods we may extend to our customers, we supplement our working capital needs through bank borrowings, discounting bills receivable for cash and endorsing bank promissory notes to purchase raw materials and engine component parts from our suppliers in addition to cash generated from our operations, which has the effect of reducing our bills receivable but increasing our finance costs.
-We believe that settlement by bank promissory notes is a customary practice in our industry.
-We believe our trade and bills receivables turnover days are comparable to the industry average, and we strive to maintain effective internal management and reduce our trade and bills receivables related risks by maintaining frequent communications with our customers, performing periodic evaluations of the overdue receivables and customer visits to ensure our exposure to bad debts is not significant and adequate impairment losses are made for irrecoverable amounts.
+To the extent necessary in light of the prolonged credit periods we may extend to our customers, we supplement our working capital needs through bank borrowings, discounting bills receivable for cash and endorsing promissory notes issued by banks and financial institutions to purchase raw materials and engine component parts from our suppliers in addition to cash generated from our operations, which has the effect of reducing our bills receivable but increasing our finance costs.
+We believe that settlement by promissory notes issued by banks and financial institutions is a customary practice in our industry.
+We believe our trade and bills receivables turnover days are comparable to the industry average, and we strive to maintain effective internal management and reduce our trade and bills receivables related risks by maintaining frequent communication with our customers, performing periodic evaluations of the overdue receivables and customer visits to ensure our exposure to bad debts is not significant and adequate impairment losses are made for irrecoverable amounts.
 We have also included a receivables collection rate as one of the standards to evaluate the performance of our sales personnel to encourage them to collect amounts due from our customers.